statisticalbiotechnology/triqler/README.rst

 Some remarks:

-- The search engine scores should be such that higher scores indicate a higher confidence in the PSM.
 - The reported protein expressions are the expected value of the protein's expression in the run.
 They are calculated relative to the protein's mean expression and are **not** log transformed.